-The macaroni penguins are a species of big-sized penguin, said to be the most abundantly found species.
-They are aquatic birds, but they cannot fly, like other species of penguins.
+The macaroni penguins are a species of large-sized penguin, said to be the most abundantly found penguin species.
+They are aquatic birds, but cannot fly, like other species of penguins.
 These penguins are one of the six species of crested penguins, and are a close relative to the royal penguins.
 Some scientists and experts even consider both the royal and the macaroni penguins as one and the same species.

 Scientific Classification